Damon Johnson

-Damon Rogers Johnson (born July 13, 1964) is an American guitarist, vocalist, and songwriter, currently a solo artist and member of Thin Lizzy.
+Damon Rogers Johnson (born July 13, 1964) is an American guitarist, vocalist, and songwriter, currently a solo artist, a member of Brother Cane and guitarist in Lynyrd Skynyrd.
 In the 1990s he co-founded Brother Cane, and later joined Alice Cooper's band as lead guitarist.
-He was also the lead guitarist and co-songwriter for hard rock group Black Star Riders from 2012 to 2018.
+He became a member of Thin Lizzy in 2011 and was also the lead guitarist and co-songwriter for hard rock group Black Star Riders from 2012 to 2018.
 Johnson has also released several solo albums and his songs have been recorded by many artists including Stevie Nicks and Carlos Santana.

 Early career

-Johnson lived in Monroeville, Alabama during his grade school years.
-It was there that he became obsessed with guitar and formed his first garage band, called Renegade, with other 8th grade friends, Pat Buskill, Mac Baker, Allen Nettles and Troy Dobbins.
-He later moved with his family to Geraldine, Alabama where he graduated high school, all the while playing in various bands in the northeast Alabama area.
-He played with Pat Upton's band Headline to large crowds in Upton's bar, P.J.'s Alley in Guntersville, for three years.

 An offer to join Split the Dark, an established band fronted by former members of the power-pop band Hotel, prompted Johnson's move to Birmingham, Alabama in 1987.
 Split the Dark was a very popular act on the Southeast US college club circuit, and had won the MTV "Basement Tapes" competition in 1986 but failed to secure a record deal.
 He would later get his first taste of "bands with record deals" as the guitarist for the Atlanta, Georgia band Witness in 1988, and with the Memphis, Tennessee band, Delta Rebels, in 1989.
 During this time he also performed with the bands Chinatown (with Eric Dover) and Chyld.
 It was with Chyld that Johnson garnered the attention of the A&R at Virgin Records.
 After securing a developmental deal in November 1990, the label eventually persuaded Johnson to take over the lead vocal position, and change the band's name to Brother Cane.

 Brother Cane

-It was Brother Cane that would bring Johnson genuine national notoriety.
-The band released three albums on Virgin Records (the self-titled debut which sold 250,000 copies, Seeds, and Wishpool) that would yield three #1 singles on rock radio ("Got No Shame", "And Fools Shine On", and "I Lie in the Bed I Make").
+Brother Cane released three albums on Virgin Records (the self-titled debut which sold 300,000 copies, Seeds, and Wishpool) that would yield three #1 singles on rock radio ("Got No Shame", "And Fools Shine On", and "I Lie in the Bed I Make").
 "And Fools Shine On" was also featured in the horror film Halloween: The Curse of Michael Myers.
 Brother Cane toured extensively as a headliner and also as a supporting act on tours by Van Halen, Aerosmith, Robert Plant, Lynyrd Skynyrd, and Candlebox.
-After what Virgin Records considered an unsatisfactory yield for record sales, the band was released from their contract, and amicably disbanded in 1998.
+After multiple changes in label presidents and other staff at Virgin Records as well as a shift in the musical direction of U.S. rock radio, the band amicably disbanded in 1999.

 In 2005, Brother Cane reunited to perform two shows, and performed again in 2012.